-Our goal to determine the mechanisms by which plasminogen (Plg) regulates leukocyte migration and, thereby, the inflammatory responses that contribute to thrombosis and cardiovascular diseases.
+Our goal is to determine the mechanisms by which plasminogen (Plg) regulates leukocyte migration and, thereby, the inflammatory responses that contribute to thrombosis and cardiovascular diseases.
 Our results suggest that leukocyte recruitment to sites of inflammation is dependent on Plg activation of metalloproteinase-9, a matrix degrading enzyme.
 Lp(a) is an independent risk factor for cardiovascular diseases, but the mechanism of its proarteriothrombotic role is not known.
-Lp(a) contains an LDL core plus apolipoprotein(a), that mimics the functions of Plg.
-In mouse models of inflammation we found apo(a) reduces neutrophil recruitment, independent of Plg, and reduces macrophage recruitment by inhibiting Plg.
-In addition to leukocytes, Plg also regulates stem cell recruitment, important for recovery of a myocardial infaraction.
+Lp(a) contains an LDL core, plus apolipoprotein(a), that mimics the functions of Plg.
+In mouse models of inflammation, we found apo(a) reduces neutrophil recruitment, independent of Plg, and reduces macrophage recruitment by inhibiting Plg.
+In addition to leukocytes, Plg also regulates stem cell recruitment, which is important for the recovery of a myocardial infaraction.

-In the United States, cardiovascular disease is the leading cause of death.
+Cardiovascular disease is the leading cause of death in the United States.
 Our research investigates how cells are recruited to the sites of heart and blood vessel injury and contribute to the progression of disease and influence recovery.